luludev51/DiagramGenerator/README.md

 # DiagramGenerator

-A librabry that allow to make diagram simply with 2 lines
+A librabry that allow to make diagram simply

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Download `diagramme.py` and put it in your project folder.

 ```bash
 pip install diagramme
 ```

 ## Usage
+**for html usage**

 ```python
 import diagramme